 - Casual employee penalty pay: This widely varies depending on the relevant Modern Award, but is usually 25-50% more than the penalty pay for part-time and full-time employees.

-For example, Danielle is a full-time retail employee paid $27.17 per hour.
-The General Retail Industry Award states that full-time employees get 225% of their normal hourly rate on public holidays.
-If she were to work on Good Friday, she would receive $61.13 per hour.
+Let’s look at an example.
+Danielle is a full-time retail worker who earns $27.17 an hour.
+The General Retail Industry Award says that full-time employees get 225% of their normal hourly rate on public holidays.
+So, if she works on Good Friday, she would get paid $61.13 per hour.

 Public holiday penalty rates per industry or Modern Award